Red5d/pushbullet-bash/README.md

 Set your PushBullet API key by creating the file $HOME/.config/pushbullet and adding the line API_KEY=<your key> to it.

-This is intended to be a pure bash utility with no outside dependencies.
+This is intended to be a pure Bash utility with no non-Bash dependencies.